-After securing the TIN or registration number from the relevant tax office, the taxpayer is required to register its business for CT.
+After securing the TIN or registration number from the relevant tax office, the taxpayer is required to register its business for CT and SGT (as applicable).
 The CT registration must be done by the taxpayer at least one month before the start of its commercial operations.
-Furthermore, this CT registration is subject to renewal on an annual basis.
+Meanwhile, the SGT registration must be done by the taxpayer at least three months before the start of commercial operations.
+Both CT and SGT registrations are subject to renewal on an annual basis.